olliechick/ig-story-saver/README.md

 Install packages from `requirements.txt`.

-Create a file called `usernames.txt` with a list of all the usernames whose stories you want to save.
+Host a text file on a website with a list of all the usernames whose stories you want to save.
 For example:

 ```csv
 user1